-As to earnings management objectives, in line with previous studies, primarily the hypothesis of income smoothing and then signaling are strongly approved.
+As to earnings management objectives, in line with previous studies (Gebhardt & Novotny-Farkas, 2011; Curcio & Hasan, 2015), primarily the hypothesis of income smoothing and then signaling are strongly approved.
+Thus loan loss provisions consist of a tool for income smoothing firstly and to convey private information to the market secondly.
 On the contrary, capital management purpose is not supported, in line with Ahmed et al. (1999).